Program help

 A huge variety of materials which you can use for your designs is provided in pCon.catalog.

-Note: Material templates from the material editor will be loaded in the material editor for further editing.
+Note: Material templates from the Materials dialog will be loaded in the Materials dialog for further editing.
 Additionally, materials from the pCon.catalog can be assigned to an object directly after they are selected.

 Assigning a Material